Stock Certificate

 Why You Need a Stock Certificate

-You have just incorporated a new business and need to issue shares to the founders, documenting each founder's ownership percentage and the consideration paid for their shares as part of the initial corporate organizational process.
+You have just incorporated a new business and need to issue shares to the founders, documenting each founder's ownership percentage and the consideration paid for their shares, download our free stock certificate template to simplify the initial corporate organizational process.

-Your startup is raising capital through a stock purchase agreement with angel investors, and the investors require physical stock certificates bearing appropriate restrictive legends as evidence of their investment.
+Your startup is raising capital through a create your stock purchase agreement with angel investors, and the investors require physical stock certificates bearing appropriate restrictive legends as evidence of their investment.

 An existing shareholder wants to transfer shares to a family member, trust, or third-party buyer, and you need to cancel the existing certificate and issue new certificates reflecting the updated ownership.